tphyahoo/haskoin-talk/intro.md

 * You can now buy drugs on the internet!
 * And degrade central gov ability to wage war by sneaky inflation tax!

-Show of hands

-* who feels like they basically understand bitcoin?
-* We can take a couple minutes for basic understanding questions, if anyone has any

 Wild west phase -> Regulated phase

 Like gold